 Billie Eilish – NDA.
-Lyrics Meaning: The Dark Price of Stardom
+Lyrics Meaning: The High Cost of Fame and the Fight for Privacy

 Had a pretty boy over but he couldn’t stay